khusika/khusika.github.io/content/about/index.en.md

   - Server: Asia

 ---
-If you have any question related to my articles or projects, feel free too reach out to me via [e-mail](mailto:khusikadhamar@gmail.com) or [telegram](https://t.me/khusika).
+Should you have any questions related to my articles or projects, please feel free to reach out to me via [e-mail](mailto:khusikadhamar@gmail.com) or [Telegram](https://t.me/khusika).